I Walk Alone: Plot

-Noll informs Kay that he intends to marry wealthy socialite Alexis Richardson in order to ensure the Regency's success among the carriage trade.
+Noll informs Kay that he intends to marry wealthy socialite Alexis Richardson in order to ensure the Regency's success among the "carriage trade".
 Repulsed, and strongly attracted to Frankie, Kay quits and is able to overcome Frankie's bitter suspicions about her.

 Dave, aghast at how Frankie has been treated, tells him that he is willing to spill what he knows about the club's crooked books, which will devastate Noll.
-Brazenly telling Noll what he intends to do, he is promptly murdered by one of Noll's henchman, which Noll pins on Frankie.
+Brazenly telling Noll what he intends to do, he is promptly murdered by one of Noll's henchmen, which Noll pins on Frankie.

 Evading a police manhunt, Frankie and Kay go to Noll's mansion.
 Noll is waiting with a gun, which Frankie wrests away and takes him to the nightclub.
 Frankie first collects only the $2900 and change he is owed, then threatens Noll into writing a confession that he ordered Dave's murder.
 When the police arrive after being summoned by Kay at Frankie's request, Noll turns the tables and the police seek to arrest Frankie.
 He proves to be unarmed, and convinces them that Noll's confession is legitimate.
 Noll is arrested, but escapes his escort and heads toward Frankie with a gun.
 Before he can reach him, he is shot dead by a policeman.
 Frankie proclaims he never intends to touch a gun again, and he and Kay leave to build a future together.

 Production

+I Walk Alone was adapted from Theodore Reeves's play Beggars Are Coming to Town, whose film rights were acquired by producer Hal B. Wallis shortly before the play opened on Broadway in October 1945.
+According to Turner Classic Movies, Wallis developed the project for about a year; it was first renamed Deadlock before receiving its final title.
+The AFI Catalog of Feature Films lists the film's production period as early December 1946 to mid-February 1947.

 I Walk Alone was the first of six films that Burt Lancaster and Kirk Douglas made together over the decades, including Gunfight at the O.K.
 Corral (1957) with Lancaster as Wyatt Earp and Douglas as Doc Holliday, The Devil's Disciple (1959) with Laurence Olivier, The List of Adrian Messenger (1963) with George C. Scott and John Merivale, Seven Days in May (1964) with Fredric March and Ava Gardner, and Tough Guys (1986).